syybott/Convert-Images-to-WEBP/README.md

 This tool was created to help with managing downloaded media for ES-DE Frontend.
 Version 1.1 adds interactive configuration, immediate cleanup, safer temporary output files, WebP validation, running storage-savings tracking, and additional protections against accidental data loss.

 > [!IMPORTANT]
-> Version 1.1 can permanently delete PNG, JPG, JPEG, and WebP files during cleanup.
+> Version 1.1 will permanently delete existing PNG, JPG, and JPEG files if a new valid smaller WEBP file is validated after conversion.
 Deleted files bypass the Recycle Bin.
 Back up important files before running the script.

 **### ## Changes from v1.0**